People constantly ask me if a particular lender is good, bad, or should be avoided at all costs.

 Again, it’s not your lender in many cases, it’s just reality in the mortgage world.

-And they may ask for an explanation.
+And they may ask for a letter of explanation.
 And they might ask for an explanation to your previous explanation.

 Just like any industry, there are bad apples among the good, and you do need to navigate extremely carefully to avoid such individuals.